ojdon/html5-game-development-gulp-workflow/README.md

 `gulp watch` - Keeps a close eye on your specific JS files / folders and will run uglify whenever a change has been made, just like the `gulp build` command.

-## Task Requests
+## Any Requests?
 Want a task automating for your game development workflow?
 Accepting requests via raising [a new issue](https://github.com/ojdon/html5-game-development-gulp-workflow/issues).

 ## License
-This gulpfile uses the same license as Gulp itself, MIT.
+This gulpfile uses the same license as Gulp itself, [MIT](https://raw.githubusercontent.com/ojdon/html5-game-development-gulp-workflow/master/LICENSE).